 L'Arca, C/ Banys nous 20

-Stepping into L'Arca is like stepping back into the past, a rose tinted past with luxurious furniture, hand crafted jewellery and couture gowns.
-L'Arca specialises in vintage and period fashion, jewellery and furniture offering a treasure trove of delights for the antique lover.
-From 19th century lingerie to 1930s Balenciaga dresses, vintage Japanese Kimonos to hand embroidered Manila shawls, L'Arca is a shop to get lost in.
+Stepping into L'Arca is like stepping back into the past, a rose-tinted past with luxurious furniture, handcrafted jewelry, and couture gowns.
+L'Arca specializes in vintage and period fashion, jewelry and furniture offering a treasure trove of delights for the antique lover.
+From 19th century lingerie to 1930s Balenciaga dresses, vintage Japanese Kimonos to hand-embroidered Manila shawls, L'Arca is a shop to get lost in.
 A particular reason to visit (if you really needed one) would be to find a one of a kind wedding dress.
-L'Arca offers a collection of custom tailored vintage wedding dresses and accessories including hand crafted replicas of vintage veils and also sell beautiful lace by the yard if you prefer to design your dress or veil from scratch.
+L'Arca offers a collection of custom-tailored vintage wedding dresses and accessories including handcrafted replicas of vintage veils and also sell beautiful lace by the yard if you prefer to design your dress or veil from scratch.
 The shop also has a special claim to fame; it dressed Kate Winslet for the hit film Titanic and also dressed Penélope Cruz for Vicky, Cristina, Barcelona.
-Quite possibly the most romantic, whimsical shop in Barcelona, a must visit.
+Quite possibly the most romantic, whimsical shop in Barcelona, a must-visit.

 Sombrerería Obach, C/Call, 2